-PPH80 is an odorless, tasteless synthetic investigational pherine with a novel, rapid-onset potential mechanism of action (MOA) that is fundamentally differentiated from the MOA of all currently approved treatments for both vasomotor symptoms (hot flashes) due to menopause, premenstrual dysphoric disorder and migraine headaches.
-PH80, which is administered as a nasal spray at microgram-level doses, engages and activates chemosensory neurons in the nasal cavity, which are connected to neural circuits in the brain that modulate neural circuits in the basal forebrain. associated with vasomotor symptoms (hot flashes) due to menopause, premenstrual dysphoric disorder and migraine.
+PH80 is an odorless, tasteless synthetic investigational pherine with a novel, rapid-onset potential mechanism of action (MOA) that is fundamentally differentiated from the MOA of all currently approved treatments for vasomotor symptoms (hot flashes) due to menopause and premenstrual dysphoric disorder (PMDD), and other women’s health disorders, as well as migraine headaches.
+Administered as a nasal spray at microgram-level doses, PH80 activates chemosensory neurons in the nasal cavity connected to neural circuits in the brain that modulate neural circuits in the basal forebrain.

 Acute Management of Vasomotor Symptoms (Hot Flashes) due to Menopause

-In an exploratory double-blind, placebo-controlled Phase 2A study designed to explore the efficacy, safety, and tolerability of intranasal administration of PH80 for the acute management of vasomotor symptoms (hot flashes) due to menopause conducted at Hospital Angeles, Mexico City Mexico, treatment with PH80 demonstrated statistically significant efficacy versus placebo for the acute treatment of hot flashes.
-PH80 induced a statistically significant reduction in the daily number of hot flashes compared to placebo at the end of the first week of treatment (p<.001), and the improvement was maintained through each treatment week until the end of the four-week treatment period.
-PH80 treatment also significantly reduced the severity, disruption in function and sweating related to hot flashes during the treatment period as compared with placebo.
+In an exploratory double-blind, placebo-controlled Phase 2A study designed to explore the efficacy, safety, and tolerability of intranasal administration of PH80 for the acute management of vasomotor symptoms (hot flashes) due to menopause conducted in Mexico, treatment with PH80 demonstrated statistically significant efficacy versus placebo for the acute treatment of hot flashes.
+PH80 induced a statistically significant reduction in the daily number of menopausal hot flashes compared to placebo at the end of the first week of treatment (p<0.001), and the improvement was maintained through each treatment week until the end of the four-week treatment period.
 PH80 was well-tolerated with no serious adverse events, and the adverse event profiles were comparable between PH80 and placebo.

-Vistagen is currently preparing, on its own or with collaborators, to submit an U.S. IND for a Phase 2B clinical study of PH80 as a treatment for vasomotor symptoms (hot flashes) due to menopause.
+Vistagen is currently preparing, on its own or with collaborators, to submit a U.S. IND for Phase 2B clinical development of PH80 for the treatment of patients with moderate to severe vasomotor symptoms (hot flashes) due to menopause.

 Acute Management of the Symptoms of Premenstrual Dysphoric Disorder

-PH80 demonstrated statistically and clinically significant improvement versus placebo in symptoms of PMDD using the subject-rated Penn Daily Symptom Report (DSR) as early as Day 4 and continuing to Day 6.
-At Day 6, change from baseline was -12.1 for PH80 (n=29) versus -7.6 for placebo (n=23) (p=0.008), showing significant and clinically meaningful improvement.
+PH80 demonstrated statistically and clinically significant improvement versus placebo in symptoms of PMDD using the subject-rated Penn Daily Symptom Report (DSR) as early as day four and continuing to day six.
+At day six, change from baseline was -12.1 for PH80 (n=29) versus -7.6 for placebo (n=23) (p=0.008), showing significant and clinically meaningful improvement.
 PH80 also demonstrated statistically and clinically significant improvement versus placebo at Day 6 on the clinician-rated Premenstrual Tension Scale (PMTS) total score where the PH80 change from baseline was -12.0 versus -7.7 for placebo (p=0.006).

 Analysis of the data revealed that mood symptoms seemed to be the most sensitive to PH80: